rh-fran6/energy-aro-cluster/installation-guide.md

 Pre-Requisites

 1. Service Principals
 a.
 Cluster Service Principal - Unique per cluster.
+This service principal will create have contributor role in the ARO subscription.
+It must also have Network Contributor role in VNET created by network team

 b.
 Entra ID App Registration - Unique per cluster.
  - https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-entra-id-idp.html
 c.
-Installer Service Principal - Common
+Installer Service Principal - Common.
+This service principal must have the following roles:

+- Reader role in Network Resource Group scope
+- Contributor role in ARO resource Group scope (this will be applied by installer)
+- Contributor role at Subscription Level.
+You can use PIM but the lifetime must be more 1hr or more.
+- Be a directory Reader in Entra ID.

 Save service principals in AKV using keys found in test_var.yaml.